H4m5t3r/Keskustelufoorumi/README.md

 * The user can now create an account and sign in with their user details.
 * Validators have been added to the forms that are used for writing a message and creating a new account.
 These validators check that none of the text fields are empty.
 * Writing a message now also requires the user to be signed in.
 * An integer called "likes" has been added to the database where the messages are stored.
-It is currently not used for anything but could be used to increment the amount of likes the message has.
+It is currently not used for anything but could be used to increment the amount of likes a message has.

 Planned features:
 * A button for removing a message is planned, but has not been completed yet.
 This feature has been temporarily removed because it made the application malfunction.